djangocon/2019.djangocon.eu/hugo_site/content/sponsors.md

 ## Become a part of DjangoCon Europe

-The 11th edition of DjangoCon Europe is the first major Python-related event to take place in the Nordic region, namely in Copenhagen, capital of Denmark.
+The 11th edition of DjangoCon Europe is the first of its kind to take place in the Nordic region, namely in Copenhagen, capital of Denmark.

 DjangoCon Europe is a conference run **by** the Django community **for** the Django community and we believe this is the best conference for partners and sponsors to connect **with** the Django community and to be part of it.